-- 1. Spot language and labels that distinguish reporting from opinion journalism. - 2.
-Cite examples that illustrate the value of opinion journalism. - 3.
-Understand differences between historical and modern opinion journalism. - 4.
-Distinguish between opinion journalism and "mere assertion" aka bloviation...
+- 1. Identify the distinguishing characteristics of the subset of journalism known as "opinion journalism" - 2.
+Cite examples that illustrate the value of opinion journalism - 3.
+Understand differences between historical and modern uses of opinion journalism. - 4.
+Distinguish between opinion journalism and "mere assertion"